leonlxli/TRITONED/README.md

 TriTONED
 An application for people working out/seeking to work out to share workout tips, socialize, and most importantly, be aware of current gym conditions.

 Work Distribution:

-Joel - Paper prototype/application design, Neilsen Heuristics, styling Crystal - RDigital Prototype, details of application design, addressing and applying Neilsen Heurisitics, styling Leon - implementation of app + skeleton (back-end) John - further implementation of backend, styling
+Joel - Paper prototype/application design, Neilsen Heuristics, styling Crystal - Digital Prototype, details of application design, addressing and applying Neilsen Heurisitics, styling Leon - implementation of app + skeleton (back-end) John - further implementation of backend, styling

 Neilsen’s Heuristics

 Visibility of system status - The system should always keep users informed about what is going on, through appropriate feedback within reasonable time.
 -Popup or something that let’s the user know when -They have signed in